wildbasehq/packbase/.junie/guidelines.md

 ### Styling

 - Tailwind CSS is used for styling
-- Custom Tailwind configuration is in `tailwind.config.js`
+- Global styles including Tailwind theming are in `src/styles/global.css`
 - Additional Tailwind plugins are used for animations and typography

 ### Code Style and Formatting